 Pursuant to Rule 8 of the Companies (Corporate Social

-Responsibility Policy) Rules, 2014, the Company in FY 2024-25
+Responsibility Policy) Rules, 2014, the Company undertook

-CSR projects through SoulAce Consulting Private Limited,
+SoulAce Consulting Private Limited, an independent external

-an independent agency.
-The impact assessment report for
+agency.
+The impact assessment report is available on the

 BUSINESS RESPONSIBILITY & SUSTAINABILITY